Read facts you never knew about Laurence Olivier:

 As the son of a high church Anglican, Olivier was a lifelong Conservative.
 In 1983 he even wrote Margaret Thatcher to congratulate her following her victory in that year’s General Election.

 His son Richard later stated that Laurence was more interested in his work than in his children and that he would become very depressed when he didn’t have a job.
-Still, he never looked back fondly on his career when people asked him about it.

 For his and his family’s financial security he made a series of advertisements for Polaroid cameras in 1972, but he was adamant that they could not be shown in Britain.